derivia/study-notes/notes/WEB.md

 #### Constructor

-Learn about the constructor design pattern and when it should be used.

 * [ ] [The Constructor Pattern](https://www.oreilly.com/library/view/learning-javascript-design/9781449334840/ch09s01.html)
 * [ ] [Fundamental Object Design Patterns in JavaScript](https://medium.com/@severinperez/javascript-weekly-fundamental-object-design-patterns-31453f68427f)
 * [ ] [Difference between Constructor pattern and Prototype pattern](https://stackoverflow.com/questions/35057827/difference-between-constructor-pattern-and-prototype-pattern)

 ### CSS Methodologies

-Learn how CSS can be structured using CSS methodologies.

 * [ ] [A Look at Some CSS Methodologies](https://www.webfx.com/blog/web-design/css-methodologies/)
 * [ ] [A web designer's guide to CSS methodologies](https://www.creativebloq.com/features/a-web-designers-guide-to-css-methodologies)